QueenieCplusplus/SSCP_Network/README.md

         However there are still a risk remained, which is auth way that the encrpt key is derived from users password, it is easier to be attacked.
 So it is better to use TFA, two factors authentication instead of password-based VPN.

   (2) TELNET, Terminal Emulation Protocol

+     it is without protection from encrpto, so it is recommend used with rLogin via SSH. see below!

   (3) rLogin, rsh, rcp